1.Purpose

 6. Activate and manage the university Emergency Operations Center (EOC) as the central coordinating entity during an emergency or disaster.

-7. Prepare such reports as the Vice Chancellor for Business Affairs deems necessary and prudent.
-The scope and distribution of such reports shall be determined by the Vice Chancellor in collaboration with the direct and any other University official the Vice Chancellor for Business Affairs seems appropriate.
+7. Prepare such reports as the Vice Chancellor for Finance and Administration deems necessary and prudent.
+The scope and distribution of such reports shall be determined by the Vice Chancellor in collaboration with the direct and any other University official the Vice Chancellor for Finance and Administration seems appropriate.

 3.5Emergency Management Plans